 “Most companies aim to grow with some financial metrics.
 The philosophy, that we developed over the years, is that revenue and growth is a function of happy customers.
 It’s not about selling or upselling but delivering exceptional value.” – shared Michael Redbord, General Manager, at Hubspot Service Hub in one of our interviews.

 72% of companies don’t review customer experience metrics or share them with all employees regularly according to the statistics.
-This obviously makes getting buy-in from the executive team, knowing about available resources, and justifying the need for those resources very difficult – in fact they are among the main challenges for the customer operations teams.
+This obviously makes getting buy-in from the executive team, knowing about available resources, and justifying the need for those resources very difficult – in fact, they are among the main challenges for the customer operations teams.

 Nate Brown, Director of Customer Experience at UL EHSS, shares that things could be done differently: ”Consistency is the key.
 It’s easy to push off some new flashy initiative that fades after a couple of weeks.
 However, very little would happen then to change behaviors.
-At UL EHSS, we meet every week in “Customer First” gathering with leaders across the organization.
+At UL EHSS, we meet every week in a “Customer First” gathering with leaders across the organization.
 Here we study the feedback we have received and strategize how we can improve the Customer Experience together.
 This collaborative, team-based approach has become a part of the fiber of the organization.
 Customer experience cannot be done solely inside its own separate function.
 It’s the organization that should build customer expectations and accountability into every job description.”

 Share data and results of the Customer Experience analytics in an easy-to-use tool.
 This ensures that there is a shared understanding of what matters.
 When the results of the analytics provide a common understanding of what is important for the organization (e.g. in terms of issues to fix), employees can start to have a fact-based discussion.

-Before the shared understanding exists, people often go back insisting the organization should focus on their favorite topic because “even my 12-year-old daughter says she doesn’t like it”.
+Before the shared understanding exists, people often go back to insisting the organization should focus on their favorite topic because “even my 12-year-old daughter says she doesn’t like it”.

-According to the Lumoa research, 55% of companies suffer from organizational silos, incl. slow internal processes and unwillingness to change.
+According to the Lumoa research, 55% of companies suffer from organizational silos, incl. slow internal processes, and unwillingness to change.
 “Making customer experience relevant to the individual employee is such a critical aspect of change management.
 The objective of our CX program is as follows – for each employee to understand the customer journey and their role in making a positive impact on that journey.
 We’ve had to deviate from the standard corporate communications to achieve this objective, favoring instead interactive dialogs in small groups.
 We get people talking about customer experience on a personal level and involved in consistently improving by focusing on both Voice of the Customer and Voice of the Employee programs.” – adds Nate Brown, Director of Customer Experience at UL EHSS.

-Knowing that the top-level also read customer comments helps in the customer-centric cultural transformation as well.
+Knowing that the top-level also reads customer comments helps in the customer-centric cultural transformation as well.
 However, keep in mind that if the original comments are the only thing people see, they easily get stuck to the anecdotal evidence backing their own prejudices.
 If access to customer feedback is always complemented with a shared understanding of what really drives customer satisfaction, people can finally focus on making improvements.

 Find or create one communications channel that your whole team uses, and all employees can see.
 For instance, if you use Slack messaging, you can create one channel for all customer feedback.